Tom Leonard (Michigan politician): Budget

 Serving in House leadership every term in the state legislature, Leonard has been involved in annual budget negotiations.
-As the Speaker of the House, Leonard selected state Representative Laura Cox to be the Chairwoman of the House Appropriations Committee.
+As the Speaker of the House, Leonard selected state Representative Laura Cox to be the chairwoman of the House Appropriations Committee.
 Cox is the first woman to ever hold the title.
 As speaker, Leonard named local schools, road repairs, mental health programming, and strengthening public safety as his top budget priorities.
 In both years of his term, those priorities all saw increased funding, even as overall spending was lowered.
 Local school funding and road repair funding were increased to all-time record high levels, $14.9 billion and more than $4 billion respectively.

 Leonard also leveraged budget negotiations in both years to gain support for additional policy reforms.
 In 2017, Leonard secured reforms to Michigan's underfunded teacher pension system after a long standoff with the governor.
 Gov. Rick Snyder did not support that plan, but Leonard and his legislative partners eventually won a change described as the “most innovative teacher pension reform in the nation.”

 In 2018, Leonard used the budget process to push for the repeal of driver responsibility fees and a reform package centered on new school safety initiatives.
 The repeal was signed into law, and the budget included $61 million in funding for school safety programs.

 Additional road funding supplemental budget

 Michigan had an unexpected $175m budget surplus at the end of 2017, and there was a general consensus among state leaders to use the funding on road repairs.
 This would have been in addition to the most recent state budget, which already includes more than $4b in road funding, an all-time high.
-Speaker Leonard found a way to spend the money faster and get it out into the roads one construction season earlier, fixing roads one year earlier than they would have been fixed otherwise.
+Leonard found a way to spend the money faster and get it out into the roads one construction season earlier, fixing roads one year earlier than they would have been fixed otherwise.
 The governor agreed and signed the additional funding into law in March 2018.